spatie/laravel-medialibrary/UPGRADING.md

 - calls to `getNestedCustomProperty`, `setNestedCustomProperty`, `forgetNestedCustomProperty` and `hasNestedCustomProperty` should be replaced by their non-nested counterparts.
 - All exceptions have been renamed.
 If you were catching medialibrary specific exception please look up the new name in /src/Exceptions.
 - be aware`getMedia` and related functions now return only the media from the `default` collection
-- `image_generator` have now been added to the config file.
+- `image_generators` have now been added to the config file.

 ## From v3 to v4